 20. Has the implementation and effectiveness of this program been reviewed?

 Yes.
 Ordinance No. 179843 directed the Commissioner of Public Utilities to submit two reports to City Council.
 These reports were accepted by Council on November 15, 2006 and June 20, 2007.
 The reports gathered input from stakeholders and the City Auditor and reviewed the implementation and effectiveness of the lobbying entity regulation program.

-Ordinance 187854 suggested improvements to the program and was passed by City Council June 29, 2016.
-The Auditor's Office based changes on best and leading practices in local lobbying regulations and involved lobbyists, advocates and community groups, and City Officials throughout the process.
+Ordinance 187854, which City Council passed in 2016, clarified and updated the regulations to improve accuracy and understanding of program requirements.
+The Auditor's Office based changes on best and leading practices in local lobbying regulations and involved lobbyists, transparency advocates, community groups, and City Officials throughout the process.